tzlaine/allocators_harmful/P1986_allocators_considered_harmful.md

 Thankfully, most uses of `vector` in real code do not look like `use_vec()`, because most uses imply the use of the default allocator (`vector<int>`, etc.).
-However, when using `pmr::vector`, the problem is even worse, since you cannot know what allocator will be used at runtime from the type alone.
+However, when using `pmr::vector`, the problem is even worse than the explicit allocator template parameter case since you cannot know what allocator will be used at runtime from the type alone.
 In the case of `pmr::vector` you must reason about the correctness of `use_vec()` for all possible allocators that may ever exist.

 While type erasure and genericity are very useful in some contexts, when the variation in behavior is closely tied to the semantics of another type or template, you must be careful.
-For instance, if I create a type erased `widget` type, I probably created it precisely because the widgets in my program are supposed to vary widely in their behavior -- perhaps some are mean to be buttons, others scrollbars.
-If I apply the same arbitrariness to how I define a `pmr::vector`'s allocator's behavior, I have not created a useful abstraction, just an unsettlingly vague one.
+For instance, if I create a type-erased `widget` type, I probably created it precisely because the widgets in my program are supposed to vary widely in their behavior -- perhaps some are meant to be buttons, others scrollbars, etc.  If I apply the same arbitrariness to how I define a `pmr::vector`'s allocator's behavior, I have not created a useful abstraction, just an unsettlingly vague one.
 Remember that a `vector` is only intended to be a template that manages a heap-allocated buffer.